RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/developer-track/lab07/README.md

 ## Steps Beyond

 So, you want more?
-You can explore in detail the documentation on the Javascript Adapter to check what other things can you get from your authenticated user.
+If you have time, you can try our bonus lab.
+This lab focuses demonstrates Fuse Online, showcasing Apicurito to define your API contract, autogenerate an integration, deploy it, then secure your newly created API using 3scale Smart Discovery.

+If you'd like to try this out, you can proceed to [Lab 8](../lab08/#lab-8)

 ## Summary